6 Best Growth ETFs To Buy Now

 - Expenses: 0.20%, or $20 annually for every $10,000 invested

-Buying the Invesco QQQ ETF (QQQ, $476.76) is a focused bet on 100 of the most innovative companies trading on the Nasdaq stock exchange.
-While many of the best growth ETFs are heavy in technology stocks, QQQ is really loaded up at 51% of the portfolio.
-It also has large positions in communication services (16%) and consumer discretionary stocks (12%), as well as smatterings of a few other sectors.
+While many of the best growth ETFs are heavy in technology stocks, QQQ is really loaded up at 50% of the portfolio.
+It also has large positions in communication services (16%) and consumer discretionary stocks (13%) as well as smatterings of a few other sectors.

 The ETF tracks the performance of the Nasdaq-100 Index.
 This is not only a collection of 100 of the top Nasdaq stocks, but also 100 of the largest non-financial stocks trading on the exchange.
 Top QQQ stocks are Apple (AAPL) and Nvidia, whose combined weightings account for more than 17% of the portfolio.

-"The resilience of QQQ is a testament to the strength of the Nasdaq-100 Index, and to the enduring partnership of Invesco and Nasdaq," said Sean Wasserman, vice president and head of Index and Advisory Services for Nasdaq, at the QQQM's launch in 2020.
+"The resilience of QQQ is a testament to the strength of the Nasdaq-100 Index, and to the enduring partnership of Invesco and Nasdaq," said Sean Wasserman, vice president and head of Index and Advisory Services for Nasdaq, at QQQM's launch in 2020.

 Something to keep in mind before you decide to buy.